Ahmed Ali Akbar: Early work as child artist, musician and theater actor

+Film debut and television success

 He guest starred in his 2013 debut film Siyaah and started his professional television career in 2014, as a lead actor in the drama Shehr-e-Ajnabi.

 He then grabbed one of the leading roles in Parchi, in 2018, which was well received at the box-office.
 He also directed the stunts for the film.